 My scores are supposed to be available in approximately two weeks.
 I took it good ol’ pencil and Scantron style, so I know it’ll be a while.
 I’m not entirely sure how the composite scores are assembled and what is considered a “good” score, but I’ll find out soon enough!
 In the meantime, these sites seem very helpful:

-- Angelo State University – Easy to read description of minimum scores needed to be a Pilot or Navigator.
+Angelo State University – Easy to read a description of minimum scores needed to be a Pilot or Navigator.